-Ebrahim Firouzi (33) has spent over six years in prison in Iran on charges relating to his Christian activities.
+Ebrahim Firouzi (33) spent over six years in prison in Iran on charges relating to his Christian activities.
 A former Muslim, he comes from Robat-Karim, 25 km southwest of Tehran.
+Following his release from prison in October 2019 he must spend almost three years in internal exile in the remote southeastern town of Sarbaz, where the authorities continue to harass him.

 Ebrahim was born in Hamedan in 1987 and lived there until the age of twenty, when he moved with his family to Tehran.
 He became a Christian there, and was living in Robat-Karim at the time of his first arrest.